 I wrote the book Hamlet’s BlackBerry: Building a Good Life in the Digital Age (HarperCollins, 2010), which offered constructive philosophical solutions to some of the human downsides of the digital age.
 A New York Times bestseller, it has been published in many countries and languages.
 The book launched me on a journey into the technology world.

-William Powers was born in Arizona and grew up in Rhode Island.
-He graduated from Harvard University magna cum laude with a degree in U. S. history and literature, and did graduate study in Spain as a Rotary International Scholar.
-He began his career as a U.S. Senate staff member working on foreign relations, intelligence and military affairs.
+I grew up in Rhode Island and graduated from Harvard with a degree in history and literature.
+I did graduate study in Spain, then moved to Washington, DC, where I was a U.S. Senate aide working on foreign relations, intelligence and military affairs.

 Next I joined The Washington Post, initially as researcher for Bob Woodward in the investigative unit.
 As a Post staff writer, I covered business, media, politics and ideas.
 My writing has appeared in The Atlantic, The New York Times and many other publications.
 I’m a two-time winner of the National Press Club’s Rowse Award for media criticism.